RezaAlHassan/RezaAlHassan/README.md

 ### About me:
 With 3 years fullstack software development and design experience and a knack for leading teams to create software solutions that exceeded customer expectations, I can be your one stop solution for all your digital needs.

-You can checkout my resume [here](https://drive.google.com/file/d/1Hqm4NU1sTrQfQzNZfK4K26ZENJdzun5B/view?usp=sharing)

 You can also find more about me and my projects here on my [portfolio](https://reza1198.netlify.app)